phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

                     $this->flash->success('Welcome ' . $user->name);

-                    //Forward to the 'invoices' controller if the user is valid return $this->dispatcher->forward(array(
+                    // Forward to the 'invoices' controller if the user is valid return $this->dispatcher->forward(array(
                         'controller' => 'invoices',
                         'action' => 'index'